-The name of the village, Kirkjubæjarklaustur, is this long as it is actually 3 words linked together - kirkju = church, bæjar = the genitive of a farm or a village, and klaustur = convent.
+The name of the village, Kirkjubæjarklaustur, is as long as it is actually three words linked together - kirkju = church, bæjar = the genitive of a farm or a town, and klaustur = convent.
 We Icelanders usually refer to Kirkjubæjarklaustur as Klaustur for short.

 Top photo: Systrafoss waterfall